-- A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
+A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
 The leave received will be coded as shared leave and be maintained separately from all other leave balances.
 All paid leave accrued must be used prior to using shared leave when the employee qualifies for shared leave under Subsection 15.2 A. Accrued vacation leave and paid military leave allowed under RCW 38.40.060 must be used prior to using shared leave for employees qualified under Subsection 15.2.B.
 All paid leave, except sick leave, must be used prior to using shared leave when the employee qualifies for shared leave under Subsections 15.2.C and 15.2.D.
 However, for shared leave qualified under parental leave and/or pregnancy disability leave, the employee is required to deplete their personal holiday and all compensatory time.
-The employee is also required to deplete vacation leave and sick leave that is over forty (40) hours in each category. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave. - D. Where Colleges have approved the transfer of leave by an employee of one (1) agency/institution to an employee of another agency/institution, the agencies/institutions involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine an agency's/institution's allocation of full-time equivalent staff positions. - F. Any shared leave not used by the recipient will be returned to the donor(s).
+The employee is also required to deplete vacation leave and sick leave that is over forty (40) hours in each category.

+- B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave.

+- D. Where Employers Colleges have approved the transfer of leave by an employee of one (1) another state agency/higher education institution or school district/educational service district to an employee of another state agency/higher education institution or school district/educational service district, the parties agencies/institutions involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine the Employer's an agency's/institution's allocation of full-time equivalent staff positions. - F. Any shared leave not used by the recipient will be returned to the donor(s).
 Before returning unused leave: - 1.
-The College will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved; or

-2. The employee must be released to regular employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six (6) months; and their doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved.
+The College will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved; or - 2.
+The employee must be released to regular employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six (6) months; and their doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved.